 Frequently Asked Questions

 Many children and teens worry that they will have their device taken away, either by the doctor or by their parents.
-Reassure your child/teen that media are not the problem, and that everyone involved will work together to create healthy guidelines around media use and that the goal is not to force them to “quit” their technology, games, or apps.
+Reassure your child that everyone involved will work together to create healthy guidelines around media use and that the goal is not to force them to “quit” their technology, games, or apps.

-- Ask them to get involved.
-Ask your child/teen ahead of the appointment to think of questions to ask the doctor.
-Emphasize that they can play an active role in their own health and well-being.
+Ask your child to think of questions to ask the doctor, so they can play an active role in their visit.